daniaokuye/winnerineast.github.io/README.md

 ## <a name="ComputerVisionAlgorithm">Computer Vison Algorithm</a>
 - [AlphaPose](https://github.com/winnerineast/AlphaPose):Alpha Pose is an accurate multi-person pose estimator, which is the first real-time open-source system that achieves 70+ mAP (72.3 mAP) on COCO dataset and 80+ mAP (82.1 mAP) on MPII dataset.** To match poses that correspond to the same person across frames, we also provide an efficient online pose tracker called Pose Flow.
 It is the first open-source online pose tracker that achieves both 60+ mAP (66.5 mAP) and 50+ MOTA (58.3 MOTA) on PoseTrack Challenge dataset.
+- [Aquila](https://github.com/winnerineast/aquila): Aquila is an app-level framework to process multimedia, aims to unify the different middleware SDK on generic level.
+It mainly support software encoding and decoding on CPU, and easily porting.
+It can be used on video surveillance, ipcam or drone.
 - [detectron2](https://github.com/winnerineast/detectron2):Detectron2 is Facebook AI Research's next generation software system that implements state-of-the-art object detection algorithms.
 It is a ground-up rewrite of the previous version, Detectron, and it originates from maskrcnn-benchmark.
+- [Everybody Dance Now with PyTorch](https://github.com/winnerineast/everybody_dance_now_pytorch): A PyTorch implementation of "Everybody Dance Now" from Berkeley AI lab.
+Including all functionality except pose normalization.
+- [Hand Track JS](https://github.com/winnerineast/handtrack.js):Handtrack.js is a library for prototyping realtime hand detection (bounding box), directly in the browser.
+Underneath, it uses a trained convolutional neural network that provides bounding box predictions for the location of hands in an image.
+The convolutional neural network (ssdlite, mobilenetv2) is trained using the tensorflow object detection api.
 - [Image Duplication Detection](https://github.com/winnerineast/imagededup):imagededup is a python package that simplifies the task of finding exact and near duplicates in an image collection.
+- [MedicalNet](https://github.com/winnerineast/MedicalNet):This repository contains a Pytorch implementation of Med3D: Transfer Learning for 3D Medical Image Analysis.
+Many studies have shown that the performance on deep learning is significantly affected by volume of training data.
+The MedicalNet project aggregated the dataset with diverse modalities, target organs, and pathologies to to build relatively large datasets.
+Based on this dataset, a series of 3D-ResNet pre-trained models and corresponding transfer-learning training code are provided.
 - [Multi target tracker](https://github.com/winnerineast/Multitarget-tracker):multiple objects tracking model based on hungarian algorithm + Kalman filter.
 - [OpenPose](https://github.com/winnerineast/openpose):OpenPose represents the first real-time multi-person system to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) on single images.
 - [OpenPose Training Code](https://github.com/winnerineast/openpose_train): OpenPose training codes.
+- [OpenPost Unity Plugin](https://github.com/winnerineast/openpose_unity_plugin):OpenPose Unity Plugin is a wrapper of the OpenPose library for Unity users.
+It provides formatted OpenPose output and some examples.
+OpenPose is a real-time multi-person system able to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) on single images.
+- [OpenPose Plus](https://github.com/winnerineast/openpose-plus): High-Performance and Flexible Pose Estimation Framework using TensorFlow, OpenPose and TensorRT.
+- [SC SfMLearner](https://github.com/winnerineast/SC-SfMLearner-Release): the implementation for paper: Unsupervised Scale-consistent Depth and Ego-motion Learning from Monocular Video.
 - [TorchCV](https://github.com/winnerineast/torchcv): A pyTorch-based framework for deep learning algorithms in computer vision.
 - [Track R-CNN](https://github.com/winnerineast/TrackR-CNN):Code for the TrackR-CNN baseline for the Multi Object Tracking and Segmentation (MOTS) task.
+- [votenet](https://github.com/winnerineast/votenet): Deep Hough Voting for 3D Object Detection in Point Clouds.

 ## <a name="ComputerVisionFaceRecognition">Computer Vision Face Recognition</a>
 - [Consensus-Driven Propagation in Massive Unlabeled Data for Face Recognition with pyTorch](https://github.com/winnerineast/cdp):Implementation of "Consensus-Driven Propagation in Massive Unlabeled Data for Face Recognition" (CDP).
+- [facenet](https://github.com/winnerineast/facenet): face recognition with Tensorflow.
+- [Face Recognition](https://github.com/winnerineast/face_recognition): a face recognition system based on dlib.
+- [face recognition framework](https://github.com/winnerineast/face_recognition_framework): This is a face recognition framework based on PyTorch with convenient training, evaluation and feature extraction functions.
+It is originally a multi-task face recognition framework for our accpeted ECCV 2018 paper, "Consensus-Driven Propagation in Massive Unlabeled Data for Face Recognition".
+However, it is also a common framework for face recognition.
+You can freely customize your experiments with your data and configurations with it.
+- [insightface](https://github.com/winnerineast/insightface): Face Analysis Project on MXNet.
+- [Menpo BenchMark](https://github.com/winnerineast/MenpoBenchmark): Multi-pose 2D and 3D Face Alignment and Tracking.
 - [SeetaFace2](https://github.com/winnerineast/SeetaFace2): a set of FRS including face detector, face landmarker, face recognizer.
 - [Ultra Light Fast Generic Face Detector with 1MB size](https://github.com/winnerineast/Ultra-Light-Fast-Generic-Face-Detector-1MB):no doubt it's a small and good model for face detection.

+## <a name="ComputerVisionSLAM">Computer Vision SLAM</a>
+- [ORB-SLAM2](https://github.com/winnerineast/ORB_SLAM2): ORB-SLAM2 is a real-time SLAM library for Monocular, Stereo and RGB-D cameras that computes the camera trajectory and a sparse 3D reconstruction (in the stereo and RGB-D case with true scale).

 ## <a name="GAN">GAN</a>
 - [Deep Privacy](https://github.com/winnerineast/DeepPrivacy):DeepPrivacy is a fully automatic anonymization technique for images.